 Butternut Squash Brown Rice with Fontina and Thyme

 Last Sunday, I accompanied my roommate to see the Vienna Boys’ Choir at Carnegie Hall.
 I don’t know much about choirs, but apparently these kids are super famous, and some friends recommended we see them live.
 I tend to trust others’ fancy musical opinions (because I have none!) and was therefore excited for these Viennese kids to knock my seasonal socks off.
 Perhaps seeing choirs would be my new hobby!
-As my current hobbies include #lobbyselfies, bathing, and testing Goop products, adding something musical/cultural would be uncharacteristically adult.
+As my current hobbies include #lobbyselfies, bathing, and testing skincare products, adding something musical/cultural would be uncharacteristically adult.

 Like I said, I don’t know much about choirs, and I mostly pictured these boys as the children’s choir from Sister Act 2.
 I was also told they would sing a lot of Christmas carols, which I very much enjoy.
-So, when I woke up Sunday hungover as fuuuuuck slightly under the weather from celebrating a friend’s birthday, I convinced myself that I’d be absolutely fine at this concert.
+So, when I woke up Sunday terrifyingly hungover slightly under the weather from celebrating a friend’s birthday, I convinced myself that I’d be absolutely fine at this concert.
 Eating snacks while a bunch of children sing Oh Happy Day and Jingle Bell Rock to me in Carnegie Hall?
 Fun!!

 Dear God, I was wrong.